labrador: A domain-optimized machine-learning tool for gravitational wave inference: Introduction

 In this paper, we set out to improve the training efficiency of simulation-based inference for gravitational-wave sources by adapting domain-specialized techniques and insights.
 A guiding principle in our design is to build representations of the strain data and parameter space that are approximately invariant under changes in the source parameters, which significantly reduces and organizes the variability in the training set.
 As a result, the number of trainable parameters can be made significantly smaller, and the model is applicable throughout parameter space regardless of the signal duration---a limiting factor for many state-of-the-art models.
 Throughout most of this work we will adopt the simplifying assumptions that the noise is Gaussian and stationary with a fixed and known power spectral density (PSD), and that the signals consist of quadrupolar radiation from aligned-spin (non-precessing) compact binary mergers.
 Having demonstrated the worth of domain-specific optimizations, we plan to increase model complexity in the future, including higher-order modes, precessing spins, eccentricity, varying PSD, etc.

 We structure the paper as follows: In \S\ref{sec:data_representation} we introduce a data representation that is approximately invariant to a broad class of signal variability, thereby making the downstream model naturally equivariant.
 In \S\ref{sec:parameter_representation} we introduce a series of reparametrizations that simplify the characteristic structure of gravitational-wave posteriors.
 In \S\ref{sec:training_set} we describe the construction of our low-discrepancy training set, and develop a novel technique for amortized inference with mismatched simulation and training priors.
-In \S\ref{sec:convergence} we report our results in terms of training cost and model performance, and compare them to other current models in \S\ref{sec:related_work}.
-We conclude in \S\ref{sec:conclusions}.
+In \S\ref{sec:convergence} we report our results in terms of training cost and model performance.
+We conclude, and compare our results to other current models, in \S\ref{sec:conclusions}.